wgroeneveld/brainbaking/content/post/a-decade-in-the-industry.md

 ### What about applicability?

 It seems like these "rules of thumb" aren't limited to just software engineering.
 That makes them all the more important - and transferable to a new sector and a new challenge.
 The article might have more appropriately be titled "what I've learned in life so far".
 After all, what's the difference between work and life?

+[^1]: Remember guys, I miss you, I'm just trying to be funny here!